Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 The syntax for the command net user to set the password for the domain user account is:

-net user username /domain
+net user username * /domain

 net user garyw * /domain

-net user /domain password change
+Using net user /domain to change domain user account password

-net user /domain password change
+Using net user /domain to change domain user account password

 Cool Tip: How to use the Get-AdUser cmdlet to manage Active Directory Use Account!

-Net User Disable Account
+Using Net User to Disable Account

-To disable or lock a domain account using the net user command-line tool, use the /Active:No and /domain parameters and specify the username:
+To disable or lock a domain account using the net user command-line tool, use the `/Active:No` and `/domain` parameters and specify the username.

 # Disable the user account on domain